What Is Digital Press?

 Meet The Staff

-DP co-founder and slave master Joe Santulli has been playing videogames since they hit the home scene in the 1970's.
+DP co-founder and store owner Joe Santulli has been playing videogames since they hit the home scene in the 1970's.
 Since then he's been hopelessly addicted.
 He claims to own just about every system - domestic and import - that there is, and well over 10,000 unique games.
 Time NOT spent playing videogames is dedicated to archiving or writing about videogames.
 When he's not doing that, he's thinking about archiving or writing about videogames.
-You may also find him at Classic Gaming Expo in Las Vegas (he's an organizer) or in the yet-to-be-built Videogame History Museum (he's a founder).
+You may also find him at the National Videogame Museum in Frisco, TX (he's a founder).

 Married, proud mom of two girls, ages 10 and 8 who are avid videogamers.
 Joe’s sister and half-owner of his very first videogame system (Atari 2600).
 Michele worked 14 years in Corporate America, ending as Executive Assistant to the President of Global Scientific Affairs for a major NJ pharmaceutical company.
 She's also a die-hard Farmville player and resident “DP Mom”.
 Michele specializes in store aesthetics and special projects - for example, she was responsible for the renovation of DP’s internet gaming area/art gallery.